HippoCampusRobotics/fav_docs/assignments/final_project.rst

 *******************
 This is a very basic implementation to get a fully functional baseline implementation of the whole system.
 We are confident that you have already implemented much better performing controllers during this class.
-Do not hold back, improve ours!
+Do not hold back, improve ours or use your own!

 We would like to encourage you to keep time timeout implementation in place.
 After a certain timeout period during which no setpoints have been received, the controller emits zero setpoints.